SebghatYusuf/everything-plus/SECURITY.md

 1. **Limit Indexed Directories**: Only index directories you need to search
 2. **Exclude Sensitive Paths**: Add sensitive directories to the exclude list
-3. **Regular Updates**: Keep Everything Clone updated to the latest version
+3. **Regular Updates**: Keep Everything Plus updated to the latest version
 4. **Secure Backups**: Encrypt database backups if stored externally
 5. **Network Drives**: Be cautious when indexing network-mounted drives